Scholarships out of the Spectrum Center

 “We hope that the Chris Armstrong Scholarship fund can fulfill its promise – to bring to Michigan those students who show leadership and courage in the face of bullying, taunting, teasing, and harassment.
 Just like Chris, these students can find their voice and their future in Ann Arbor, which is truly a better place," concluded Steve Armstrong.

+The deadline to apply for the Chris Armstrong Scholarship is Friday, February 16, 2018 by 5:00 pm.
 To donate to the Chris Armstrong Scholarship please visit our GIVING PAGE and select the scholarship as your area of support.

 National Grants and Scholarship